eric-haibin-lin/mxnet/docs/faq/add_sparse_op_in_backend.md

 ```

 ### Storage Type Inference
-Storage type inference is the process of deducing storage types of `NDArray`s
+Storage type inference is the process of deducing storage types of NDArrays
 in neural networks from operator arguments, and deciding whether to dispatch to
 the `FCompute` or `FComputeEx` interface.
 Let's take a look at the following example.